 You may be wondering, why are people with criminal histories, even very minor ones, not allowed to enter Canada?

-Citizenship and Immigration Canada (CIC) and Canadian Border Services Agency (CBSA) both place massive importance on ensuring the security of Canada and its citizens.
+Immigration, Refugees and Citizenship Canada (IRCC) and Canadian Border Services Agency (CBSA) both place massive importance on ensuring the security of Canada and its citizens.

 For this reason, they are determined to deny entrance of any and all persons they feel are likely to commit a crime during their visit to Canada.

 How Does Canada Know If You Have a Criminal Record?